The Principal Dev – Masterclass for Tech Leads

 Custom Watchers 👁️👁️

-Custom configurable watchers allow altering the behavior of Templiér for files that match any of the include globs and they can be used for various use cases demonstrated below.
+Custom watchers let you change how Templiér behaves for files that match any of the include globs, and they can be used for the use cases shown below.

-The requires option allows overwriting the default behavior:
+The requires option lets you override the default behavior:

-If custom watcher A requires reload but custom watcher B requires rebuild then rebuild will be chosen once all custom watchers have finished executing.
+If custom watcher A requires reload but custom watcher B requires rebuild, rebuild will be chosen once all custom watchers have finished executing.

 Custom Watcher Example: JavaScript Bundler

-The following custom watcher will watch for .js file updates and automatically run the CLI command npm run js:bundle, after which all browser tabs will be reloaded using requires: reload. fail-on-error: true specifies that if eslint or esbuild fail in the process, their error output will be shown directly in the browser.
+The following custom watcher watches for .js file updates and automatically runs the CLI command npm run js:bundle, after which all browser tabs will be reloaded using requires: reload. fail-on-error: true means that if eslint or esbuild fails, their error output will be shown directly in the browser.

 custom-watchers: